abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Isomorphism and identity
 ---

-If you look closely you would see that the identity function is invertible too (its reverse is itself), so each set is isomorphic to itself in that way.
+If you look closely, you would see that the identity function is invertible too, its reverse is itself, so each set is isomorphic to itself in that way.

 ![The identity function](../01_set/isomorphism_identity.svg)